fdoblhammer/Machine-Learning-for-Artists/session02/session02.md

 ## 7. Run inference on webcam

-1. Create a folder on your machine and give it a name e.g `"YOLO11_with_Ferdinand"`
-2. Open the folder you just created in your favourite code editor
-3. Create a new file and call it `webcam.py`
+1. Create a new file and call it `webcam.py`

 ### webcam.py code breakdown: